cerb3re/miniRPG_JS/README.md

 # Mini RPG Game

+`MUST BE OPEN WITH MICROSOFT EDGE DU TO UPDATE RESTRICTION`

 # About
 This game is a RPG made in JS and must be launch in a web serveur (XHR execution).